Skip to content

 **params: Any,

-return FCrops.crop_keypoint_by_coords(keypoint_out, (x_min, y_min, x_max, y_max))
+return fcrops.crop_keypoints_by_coords(keypoints_out, (x_min, y_min, x_max, y_max))

-return keypoint_out
+return keypoints_out

 @staticmethod

-def _rotated_rect_with_max_area(height: int, width: int, angle: float) -> Dict[str, int]:
+def _rotated_rect_with_max_area(height: int, width: int, angle: float) -> dict[str, int]:

 """Given a rectangle of size wxh that has been rotated by 'angle' (in